OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Sample Anti-Native-Debugging Methods

-Most Anti-JDWP tricks (safe for maybe timer-based checks) won't catch "classical", ptrace-based debuggers, so separate defenses are needed to defend against this type of debugging.
+Most Anti-JDWP tricks (safe for maybe timer-based checks) won't catch classical, ptrace-based debuggers, so separate defenses are needed to defend against this type of debugging.
+Many "traditional" Linux anti-debugging tricks are employed here.

-###### Checking for TracerPid
+###### Checking TracerPid

 When the ptrace API is used to attach to a process, the "TracerPid" field in the status file of the debugged process shows the PID of the attaching process.
 The default value of "TracerPid" is "0" (no other process attached).
-Consequently, finding anything else than "0" in that field is a sign of debugging or other ptrace shenanigans.
+Consequently, finding anything else than "0" in that field is a sign of debugging or other ptrace-shenanigans.

-Code Sample from [3]
+The following implementation is taken from Tim Strazzere's Anti-Emulator project [3].

 ```
     public static boolean hasTracerPid() throws IOException {